Realiserad/adcs-deployment/README.md

     git commit
     git push --set-upstream origin my-fancy-feature
     ```
 Sometimes, it is convenient to keep a pull request open while working on a feature.
-Mark the pull request with ``Draft`` in the beginning of the title to avoid an accidental merge of unfinished work.
+Mark the pull request as a "Draft" in GitHub to prevent an accidental merge of unfinished work.

 Pull requests are squashed
 --------------------------